TyomoGit/IP--/README.md

 ## Description

-This is a simple script to get the IP, traceroute and whois of a domain or IP.
+This is a simple script to get the IP, traceroute and whois of the IP.

 ## Usage

-`ip_input.txt` is a file with a list of IPs or domains, one per line.
+`ip_input.txt` is a file with a list of IPs, one per line.

 Run `route.py` first, then `whois.py`.